Effective Date: May 25, 2018

 Hyperwallet provides its services through its group of affiliated operating companies (collectively, “Hyperwallet”), which includes Hyperwallet Systems Inc. (“HWCA”), HSI USA Inc. (“HWUS”), Hyperwallet Systems Europe Limited (“HWEU”) and Hyperwallet Australia Pty Ltd (“HWAU”).

-Information about you is collected directly from you through the Pay Portal and may also be provided directly by the Payor.
-This information may include your name, home address, telephone number, personal e-mail address, your forwarding address (e.g. during a vacation), previous address(es), billing and account information (such as credit card, or bank account number), your mailing preferences, delivery instructions, transaction history, and service preferences as well as other information defined as non-public or private information about you pursuant to applicable law.
-In addition, from time to time, via the Pay Portal or otherwise, you may be asked to provide more detailed information regarding your interests, occupation and background.
-For example, sometimes users of the Pay Portal may be asked to complete surveys in order to get a better sense of who they are and what issues, products or services may be of interest to such users.
+Personal data means any information that could be reasonably used to identify You as an individual.
+This data is collected directly from You and may also be provided directly by Payors.
+Information collected directly from You may be collected through You calling our Customer Service, recorded communications, the Web Site, and the Pay Portal.
+This information may include Your name, home address, telephone number, personal e-mail address, Your forwarding address (e.g. during a vacation), previous address(es), billing and account information (such as credit or debit card number, or bank account number), Your mailing preferences, delivery instructions, transaction history, IP address, and service preferences, as well as other information defined as non-public or private information about You pursuant to applicable law.

-We may use personally identifiable information to process payment transactions on Payor’s behalf, to respond to your inquiries or requests, and provide customer support.
+We use personal data to process payment transactions on a Payor’s behalf, to respond to Your inquiries or requests, and to provide customer support.

-- to establish your identity and obtain contact information for you;
+- to establish Your identity for compliance purposes;

-- to prevent potentially prohibited or illegal activity, and to enforce this Web Site’s Terms;
+- to prevent potentially prohibited or illegal activity, and to enforce the applicable Terms;

-We may share personally identifiable information about you with the following parties for the purposes described below:
+We may share personal data about You with the following parties for the purposes described below:

-- with our subsidiaries or affiliates to provide joint content, products, and services.
+- with our subsidiaries or affiliates to provide joint content, products, and services to You.